ManyThreads/mythos/doc/execution-context.md

 IS_WAITING blocks the threads execution until IS_NOTIFIED is set.
 After setting IS_WAITING or IS_NOTIFIED, it is checked if both are now set.
 If this is the case, both are cleared, which makes the execution context runnable.

 Seperately, IN_WAIT is used to remember that the execution context exited user mode with a wait() system call.
+This means that the kernel has to transmit a return value to the user mode.
 It is cleared when resuming and transmits the notification to user mode.

 TODO change to NOT_NOTIFIED simplifies the use of atomic clearFlags() and setFlags()?